 Let us first understand what account-based marketing and inbound marketing entail and their differences.

 What is Inbound Marketing?

 Inbound marketing aims at attracting new prospects by employing multiple strategies.
 The strategies focus on creating brand awareness and targeting the leads at all stages of the sales funnel.
 The methodology works, and you get tons of prospects.
 However, the conversion rate is low.
 After the work you have put into it, the results can be discouraging.
 So should you keep generating volumes of leads without getting customers?
-The approach may work for a B2C company, but B2B companies need a more targeted approach.

 When Should You Use Inbound Marketing?

 Most businesses can utilise inbound marketing since the strategy is designed to be helpful to customers during their search and purchase process.
 The objective is to nurture trust and credibility and increase the likelihood of the leads to make a purchase.
 B2B companies may need a more targeted approach by combining Inbound Marketing with ABM.

 Account-Based Marketing Explained